Guysuez/FinalProjguy/README.md

 6. Get the pods with label env=prod

-kubectl get pods -l env=prod -L en
+kubectl get pods -l env=prod

 7. Get the pods with label env=prod and also output the labels

+kubectl get pods -l env=prod -L env

 8. Get the pods with label env

+kubectl get pods -l env

 9. Get the pods with labels env=dev and env=prod

+kubectl get pods -L env | egrep 'dev|prod'

 10. Get the pods with labels env=dev and env=prod and output the labels as well

+kubectl get pods -L env | egrep 'dev|prod'

 11. Change the label for one of the pod to env=uat and list all the pods to verify

+kubectl label --overwrite pods/"podname" env=uat

 12. Remove the labels for the pods that we created now and verify all the labels are removed

+to remove:

+kubectl label pods -l env env-

+to verify:

+kubectl get pods -l env

+if you ran the yml file given in answer 2, you must change the yml! it is a deployment with labels and the deployment will act upon the desired state.

 13. Let’s add the label app=nginx for all the pods and verify (using kubectl)

+kubectl label --all app=nginx

 14. Get all the nodes with labels (if using minikube you would get only master node)
 15. Label the worker node nodeName=nginxnode
 16. Create a Pod that will be deployed on the worker node with the label